CPIC® Guideline for Tricyclic Antidepressants and CYP2D6 and CYP2C19

 Amitriptyline pre- and post-test alerts and flow chart

-Nortriptyline pre- and post-test alerts and flow chart
+Nortriptyline pre- and post-test alerts and flow chart and flow chart

 aSome of the tables included in the guideline may have been updated on-line, particularly to reflect newly described or newly characterized alleles.
 These include the gene-specific information tables (https://www.pharmgkb.org/page/pgxGeneRef) that support CPIC guidelines by providing information regarding star (*) allele definitions, allele function, allele frequency by major ethnic groups, translations of diplotype to phenotype, and gene resource mappings.